MedSyn: Text-guided Anatomy-aware Synthesis of High-Fidelity 3D CT Images

 In this section, we explore the application of conditional generation.
 In this study, we aim to generate data when the anatomical structures are available, such as we can simulate the structures of lobes, airways or vessels.
 Conditioned on those priors, we are able to provide volumetric CT scans through our model.
 In Fig~\ref{fig:marginalization}, we fix the lobes, vessels or the airway in the input channel, respectively, which are segmented from the real data.
 Then, we generate the lungs with those anatomical structures, which shows great consistency with those anatomical priors and variance for different seeds.

 To be notified, if we marginalize the input channel of the volumes, we can get the segmentation from the rest of the channels, which means our model can perform the segmentation task as well.
 However, the generative quality is mostly dominated by the low-res module, thus, the segmentation cannot be compared with the state of the art.
 To show the potential of future multimodal segmentation via prompt, we compare the segmentation quality of the model with prompt or without the prompt (by setting zero values for the conditional text embedding).
 In our experiments, we use the embedding extracted from the associated radiology report as the condition.
-The evaluation results are shown in Table.~\ref{tbl:cond_gen_mask}.
-We find that our method achieves decent segmentation performance.
+The evaluation results are shown in Table.~\ref{tbl:cond_gen_mask}. \marked{We use Dice score as the evaluation metric for segmentation.
+We note that the baseline methods can't use segmentation as conditioning, so we don't include the results here.} We find that our method achieves decent segmentation performance.
 With additional information from reports, our method performs even better.
 In this sense, we show that our generative model has the potential for prompt-guided volumetric segmentation.